Facing Misdemeanor Charges in Las Vegas, Nevada

 A gross misdemeanor is any crime that has a punishment less than a year but more than 6 months in jail.

-Simple misdemeanor example could be any of the following::
+Simple misdemeanor example could be:

 - Petty Theft